arunzone/mywave-calculator/README.md

 ---

 ## How to use?
-Assumed the input is provided as program arguments when executing program so it can be run from any IDE or command line
+Assumed the input is provided as program arguments when executing program, so, it can be run from either IDE or command line

 ### Run program

 if maven and java14 are available in machine